richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/hacking.md

 All hacking against unattended devices or PANs is done over [the local mesh]({{< relref "making_the_matrix.md" >}}).
 This means the hacker must be able to reach the target via the local mesh, which has a typical range of around 50-100 metres (but can vary with local network conditions, Faraday cages, signal-blocking smartpaint, etc.)

-To carry out the hack, the decker rolls Hacking skill vs the device's Firewall stat.
+To carry out the hack, the decker rolls Hacking skill vs the device's Hardening stat (also called System Toughness in some places in Sprawlrunners; same thing).
 If hacking a PAN consisting of lots of devices protected by a commlink, it's the commlink's rating that is used here.

 All local mesh Hacking rolls contribute to [the local mesh alarm state]({{< relref "alarms.md" >}}) as follows: